catmaid/CATMAID/API_CHANGELOG.md

 - `GET /{project_id}/skeletons/in-bounding-box`:
   The `min_nodes` and `min_cable` parameters can be used to further filter the result.
 The `src` parameter can be 'postgis2d' and 'postgis3d', with the former being the default spatial query type.
+The `volume_id` parameter can optionally be used to return the skeletons in the bounding box of a specific volume, alternative to explicit bounding box.

 ### Deprecations